 Louis S. Hughes is our Executive Vice President, Americas.
 He joined us in 2004 as General Manager of Simple Devices as part of our acquisition of Simples Devices, Inc. in that same year.
 From 2008 to 2011, he was our Vice President Corporate Development.
 From 2011 to 2014, he was our Senior Vice President - Americas and was promoted to his current position in 2015.
 Prior to joining us, Mr. Hughes co-founded SimpleDevices, Inc. (a company that pioneered local area network digital media distribution to a wide variety of consumer electronics devices) and Supplybase (a company that provided enterprise wide, web-based supply chain management systems and information).
-He also held various positions with General Electric Company over a ten year period.
+He also held various positions with General Electric Company over a ten-year period.

-Richard A. Firehammer, Jr., Esq. has been our Senior Vice President since February 1999.
-He has been our General Counsel since October 1993 and Secretary since February 1994.
-He was our Vice President from May 1997 until August 1998.
-He was outside counsel to us from September 1998 until being rehired in February 1999.
-From November 1992 to September 1993, he was associated with the Chicago, Illinois law firm, Shefsky & Froelich, Ltd. From 1987 to 1992, he was with the law firm, Vedder, Price, Kaufman & Kammholz in Chicago, Illinois.
+Richard A. Firehammer, Jr., Esq. is our Senior Vice President, General Counsel and Secretary.
+He joined us in October 1993 as General Counsel.
+He became our Secretary in February 1994.
+He was our Vice President from May 1997 until August 1998, and served as counsel to us from September 1998 until February 1999 at which time he was promoted to his current position.
+From November 1992 to September 1993, he was associated with the Chicago, Illinois law firm, Shefsky & Froelich, Ltd. From 1987 to 1992, he was with the law firm Vedder, Price, Kaufman & Kammholz in Chicago, Illinois.

 Bryan M. Hackworth is our Senior Vice President and Chief Financial Officer.
 He was promoted to Chief Financial Officer in August 2006.
 Mr. Hackworth joined us in June 2004 as Corporate Controller and subsequently assumed the role of Chief Accounting Officer in May 2006.
 Before joining us in 2004, he spent five years at Mars, Inc., a privately held international manufacturer and distributor of consumer products and served in several financial and strategic roles (Controller - Ice Cream Division; Strategic Planning Manager for the WHISKAS [®] Brand) and various other financial management positions.
-Prior to joining Mars Inc., Mr. Hackworth spent six years at Deloitte & Touche LLP as an auditor, specializing in the manufacturing and retail industries.
+Prior to joining Mars, Inc., Mr. Hackworth spent six years at Deloitte & Touche LLP as an auditor, specializing in the manufacturing and retail industries.